 Organizationally, CTRL is divided into three groups.
 The Teaching and Learning Resources Group works with faculty to enhance student learning, to provide training in pedagogical uses of digital media, and to promote environmental sustainability in the classroom.
 This Group also mounts the Ann Ferren Conference on Teaching, Research, and Learning (held each January) and the annual Fall Teaching, Research, and Technology Workshops.
-In addition, it organizes a series of Noontime Conversations, the year-long AU Entrée Program (for orientating new faculty members to American University), the three-year Greenberg PhD Seminars Program (which trains doctoral students to become members of the professoriate), and the Greenberg MA Seminars.
+In addition, it organizes a series of Noontime Conversations, the year-long AU Entrée Program (for orientating new faculty members to American University), and the course for PhD students who want to teach in higher education: The Art of Teaching.

 The Research Support Group assists faculty and doctoral students in teaching and research involving quantitative or qualitative data and applications.
 The Group partners with colleagues across the campus in evaluating, implementing, and supporting new teaching and research platforms such as high-performance computing and virtual computing.
 In addition, the Group organizes faculty users groups and facilitates cross-campus teaching and research collaboration.